Las Vegas shooting: Remembering the fallen

 Brennan Stewart

 Brennan Stewart, 30, loved people and country music.
-He died in the Las Vegas attack as he was shielding his girlfriend from gunfire, his family said in a statement to the Las Vegas Review-Journal.
+He died as he was shielding his girlfriend from gunfire, his family said in a statement to the Las Vegas Review-Journal.

 “His selfless courage is what everyone hopes to instill in their child.
 Unfortunately he paid the ultimate price for that sacrifice,” a GoFundMe page set up in Stewart’s honor said.